 To either side of the main dock and deck wooden walkways run to both directions connecting to the guest rooms.
 There are a total of 5 floating cabins, two on one side and three on the other, all connected with these floating wooden gangways.
 Each building has two rooms, for a total of 10 rooms.
 All rooms have en suite full bathrooms with flush toilets and good hot-water showers.

 The lodge is eco-friendly, so entirely run on solar electricity.
 The rooms are spacious with lots of screened in windows for air flow, and there are fans by the bed and ceiling fans to help with additional airflow at night.
 There are no plugs in the rooms, but a couple of multiple plug outlets are available in the main lodge for charging electronics.
 There is fairly reliable, albeit slow, wifi that is best in the lodge but does also reach to the rooms.

-The sounds of arapaima (and the large ever-present black Caimen that frequent the area) are constant.
+The sounds of Arapaima (and the large ever-present black Cayman that frequent the area) are constant.

 Fishing at Pirarucú